OpenTreeOfLife/peyotl/README.md

 will run these test and some shell-based tests of interest to some developers.

+You will seem some tests skipped because of lack of mini_system or mini_phyl.
+This is normal.
+Mark and Emily Jane have some unittests of git interactions that require privileged access to a particular testing repository.
+Tests involving this repo should be skipped.

 ## NexSON/NeXML

 See https://github.com/OpenTreeOfLife/api.opentreeoflife.org/wiki/HoneyBadgerFish for full documentation